 The central idea of the text is that technology can have significant impacts on connecting with others across the globe.
-Specifically, technology has made it possible to connect the author with some of the poor people across the world.
-The author used the the writing strategy of an optomistic tone to develop their idea.
+Specifically, technology has made it possible to connect the author with some of the foor people across the world.
+The author used the thing strategy of an optomistic tone to develop their idea.

-The use of technology can have many impacts in trying to connect with the less fourtanate across the globe.
-For example, on 19nes 32-34, the author states "But just because you don't qualify for sainthood ... can't make a difference in the world.
-Connecting with other people could have a significant impact in changing the lives of other people.
-By using technology, you could connect worldwide and try to help those who are unable to help themselves.
-According to this statement, you don't need to dedicate your whole life to helping poor people, but the smallest act of kindness could make a huge difference.
-Secondly, the author states, "you and they can share your Stories directly ... you're all using the same technology "Clines 44-45).
-Technology not only makes it possible to connect, butitoshare your life stories and walves with one another.
+The use of technology can have many impacts in trying to connect with the less fourthaste across the globe.
+For example, on lines 32-34, the outhor states "But just because you don 't qualify for sainthood ... can't make a difference in the world.
+Connecting with other people could have a significant impact in changing opposition more) the leves of other people.
+By using technology, you could connect world wide and try to help those who are unable to help themselves.
+According to this statement, you don't need to dedicate your whole life to helping poor people, but the smallest act of kindness could make a huge difference. secondly, the author states, "you and they can share your stories directly ... you're all using the same technology "(I'nes 44-45).
+Technology not only makes it possible to connect, but 170 share your life stories and and values with one another.
 By befriending another human from across the world, you are also helping them through tough situations, even if you're not directly there.
-If you're using the same technology, you could share your life with others from different countries and possibly have remarkable impacts on their life.
-The author uses an optomistic tone to develop his idea that technology could have significant impacts with connecting with other people from across the world. believe we are finally creating the d neighborhood tinally ossibly change is quite confident in this people ... motivating button.
-WOODER in being able to proportional different ethnic Supports an optimistic tone, because the uses an optomistic tone, to further support
+If you're using the same technology, you could share your life with others from different countries, and possibly have remarkable impacts on their life. the author uses an optomistic tone to develop his idea that technology could have significant impacts a with connecting with other people from across the world. belseve we are finally creating the example, d neighborhood (lines 75 The - theres tinally ser nou dn Cdi ossibly change nith other people, im port their is quite confident in this he duthor A COOID 3 impacts on another ciety.
+In da dition .
+100CO pillion human connections network of people ... motivating ran change the billionsof 19ves of button.
+(80000000 2 Shina in being able to IS. tin ally connect howing propoly different ethnic.
+Supports on optimistic tone, because the termined that we as Americans.
+COUM RODIE manuamazina those connect I'ving ocross Ni a author uses an optimistic tone, to further support 10000